 So here’s how you solo travel with confidence!

 Practice.
 You can practice for solo travel!
-I’ve got the Best Strategies For Practicing Traveling Alone before your trip.
+I’ve got the Best Strategies For Practicing Traveling Solo before your trip.
 I show you how to practice everything from eating alone to planning trip logistics.
 You’re investing a lot of time and money into your solo trip, so make sure you also invest in preparing yourself!

 Don’t Listen To Other People.
 I’ve been a solo traveler for a decade now, and I’m still met with skepticism about this choice, sometimes even from friends and family.
-Some people don’t think solo travel is safe (which isn’t true if you follow these Solo Female Travel Safety Practices).
+Some people don’t think solo travel is safe (which isn’t true if you follow these Solo Female Travel Safety Tips).
 Others feel a solo travel experience can’t be as fun or rewarding as traveling with others (which also isn’t true).

 People who don’t travel alone make incorrect assumptions about solo travel.
 So don’t listen to these people!
 They don’t know what they’re talking about, and you don’t need their fears and negativity in your life.